Gibraltar – how to get there, what to see

 Upper Rock Reserve – or the Rock

-An entry on ‘how to visit and get to Gibraltar’ would not be complete without at least a brief overview of what we have to see on Gibraltar Rock.
+An entry on ‘how to visit and get to Gibraltar’ would not be complete without at least a brief overview of things to see in Gibraltar.

-First and foremost, if you’re visiting Andalusia in winter, check if the cable car to the Rock of Gibraltar is closed for its annual maintenance, as taxi fares can skyrocket during this period.
+First and foremost, if you’re visiting Andalusia in winter, check if the cable car to the Rock of Gibraltar is closed for its annual maintenance.
+It is not surprising that taxi fares can skyrocket during this period.
 A fun alternative is to take a taxi up the Rock (if necessary) and enjoy a scenic walk down, stopping at various attractions along the way.

 The Rock hosts several intriguing sights.
 Beyond the famous monkeys, you can visit the Skywalk viewing platform and O’Hara Battery, which both offer spectacular views.
 St. Michael’s Cave and the tunnels from the Great Siege are must-sees for history enthusiasts.
 Don’t miss the Ape’s Den and Windsor Suspension Bridge, and while the Jewish cemetery adds to the rich tapestry of sites, it involves plenty of walking since attractions are spread out.